-• In the Server Group Access for Server Group One, she selects betty on the left and creates a mapping to Betty's Active Directory account, which is associated with the SSH key acquired through My SSH Key, and to a service account key for Betty-svc\grnch-k@appsrvr12 and clicks Save.
+• In the Server Group Access for Server Group One, she selects betty on the left and creates a mapping to Betty's Active Directory account, which is associated with the SSH key acquired through My SSH Key, and to a service account key for Betty-svc_grnch-k@appsrvr12 and clicks Save.
 Since Betty already had Linux logon to Keyfactor user mappings for servers A and B and her SSH key was already on these servers, no changes are made to these servers.
-Her key acquired through My SSH Keys file on that server.
-Betty had no previous mappings for the SSH service key svc\grnchk@appsrvr12, so this key is published out to all three servers in the server group and added to her authorized\keys files on those servers.
+Her key acquired through My SSH Key is published out to server C and added to her authorized_keys file on that server.
+Betty had no previous mappings for the SSH service key svc_grnchk@appsrvr12, so this key is published out to all three servers in the server group and added to her authorized_keys files on those servers.